 When Should You Step Back?

-- You’ve caused physical harm to them; they’re afraid of you
+- When you’ve caused physical harm to the person, and they’re afraid of you

 - The individual has been traumatized by your addiction or actions